EdDataScienceEES/tutorial-shaistilman/index.md

 - as.factor(pollib)  2    7.3485 64.598 32.081
 - oligarchy          1   24.3257 81.575 43.882
 ```
-tells us what each model with the specified variable does to our models Sum of Sqaures, RSS and AIC.
-Refer to the table above for a more in depth explanation of each collumn.
+tells us what each model with the specified variable does to our models Sum of Squares, RSS and AIC.
+Refer to the table above for a more in depth explanation of each column.
 Based on the output we can see that:
 - Removing `numregim` decreases AIC from **31.01** to **29.42**, which suggests that removing `numregim` improves the model.
 - Removing `oligarchy` leads to a much worse AIC of **43.88**, indicating that it’s an important predictor.